Lenape: 17th century

-During the resulting Beaver Wars in the first half of the 17th century, European colonists were careful to keep firearms from the coastally located Lenape, while rival Iroquoian peoples in the north and west such as the Susquehannocks and Haudenosaunee became comparatively well-armed.
+During the resulting Beaver Wars in the first half of the 17th century, European colonists were careful to keep firearms from the coastally located Lenape, while rival Iroquoian peoples in the north and west such as the Susquehannocks and Haudenosaunee Confederacy (Iroquois) became comparatively well-armed.
 They defeated the Lenape, and some scholars believe that the Lenape may have become tributaries to the Susquehannock.
 After the warfare, the Lenape referred to the Susquehannock as "uncles".
-The Iroquois Confederacy added the Lenape to the Covenant Chain in 1676 and the Lenape were tributary to the Confederation until 1753, shortly before the outbreak of the French and Indian War (a part of the Seven Years' War in Europe).
+The Haudenosaunee Confederacy added the Lenape to the Covenant Chain in 1676 and the Lenape were tributary to the Confederation until 1753, shortly before the outbreak of the French and Indian War (a part of the Seven Years' War in Europe).

-The historical record of the mid-17th century suggests that most Lenape polities each consisted of several hundred people but it is conceivable that some had been considerably larger prior to close contact, given the wars between the Susquehannock and the Iroquois, both of whom were armed by the Dutch fur traders, while the Lenape were at odds with the Dutch and so lost that particular arms race.
+The historical record of the mid-17th century suggests that most Lenape polities each consisted of several hundred people but it is conceivable that some had been considerably larger prior to close contact, given the wars with the Susquehannock and the Haudenosaunee, both of whom were armed by the Dutch fur traders, while the Lenape were at odds with the Dutch and so lost that particular arms race.
 In 1648, the Axion band of Lenape were the largest tribe on the Delaware River, with 200 warriors.

-Epidemics of newly introduced European infectious diseases, such as smallpox, measles, cholera, influenza, and dysentery, reduced the populations of Lenape.
+Epidemics of newly introduced European infectious diseases, such as smallpox, measles, cholera, influenza, and dysentery, further reduced the populations of Lenape.
 They and other Native peoples had no natural immunity.
-Recurrent violent conflicts with Europeans also devastated Lenape populations.
+Recurrent violent conflicts with Europeans, such as Kieft's War (1643-1645), also devastated Lenape populations.

 In 1682, William Penn and Quaker colonists created the English colony of Pennsylvania beginning at the lower Delaware River.
 A peace treaty was negotiated between the newly arriving colonists and Lenape at what is now known as Penn Treaty Park.
 In the decades immediately following, some 20,000 new colonists arrived in the region, putting pressure on Lenape settlements and hunting grounds.
 Penn expected his authority and that of the colonial Province of Pennsylvania government to take precedence.